Next Online Workshop: Gradle Build Cache Deepdown- November 2 (09:00 AM – 12:30 PM PDT). Learn more and register here.

 :core:test would find this build.

-Gradle 2017.3 saw the addition of a build cache backend bundled with Gradle Enterprise.
-With 2017.4, you can now seprately install and operate one or more build cache nodes and connect them to Gradle Enterprise for centralized management.
+Gradle Enterprise 2017.3 saw the addition of a bundled build cache backend.
+With 2017.4, you can now separately install and operate one or more build cache nodes and connect them to Gradle Enterprise for centralized management.
 The build cache node service is distributed as a Docker container, via Docker Hub, and can be easily installed on any Docker enabled machine with:

 docker run -d -p 80:80 gradle/build-cache-node